axiros/py_unicode_in_axiros/show.markdown

 HUMAN communication, standards define the smallest necessary one for inter SYSTEMS communication.*"

+=> Non ASCII text values are typically just passed through, e.g. to storage.
+Sometimes compared.
+Decoding required: Next to never!

 # Axiros Way

 ## Bytestring Sandwich

-- All text is str() type.
+1. **All text is str() type**, i.e. usually exactly the bytes as they come in and have to go out, w/o any conversions at ingress or egress.
+1. Encoding of **any** str() object is **UTF-8**, which is a (big) superset of ASCII.
+1. Immediate encoding of **json** ``loads`` results to UTF-8.
+1. We let Python convert types *implicitly*, behind the scenes (see below)
-- Unicode only as a function
+1. Unicode only as intermittent functions - **if** required.

-- Like Go, Rust, other modern languages built for inter systems communication
+Note: This is also the way of Go, Rust and other modern languages built for inter systems communication.

-## Which functions?
+## When to decode

 - Counting number of symbols (but mind [normalization](https://dev.twitter.com/overview/api/counting-characters))
-- upper()
+- upper(), lower(), capitalize()
 - looping over symbols

-unicode knows about the 'meaning' of characters for humans:
+Unicode knows about the 'meaning' of characters for humans:

     >>> s = 'José'; print '%s %s' % (s.upper(),unicode(s).upper())
     JOSé JOSÉ